rapidjs-org/testing/README.md

 })                            // ≙ 4
 ```

 This strategy results in a single image of compared values (deterministic; or stochastic within deterministic bounds if testable).
 A test case, i.e. an evaluation of a full call chain, is hence considered as consumed.
 This means a test case can not be resolved via `.expected()` or `.error()` more than once.
-Additionally, OTES simplifies testing by merely providing the two above positive assertion interfaces.
+Additionally, rJS Test simplifies testing by merely providing the two above positive assertion interfaces.
 From a formal perspective, this is sufficient: Given an arbitrary actual value, the expected value can be tested.
 Any complementary value that would expect a negative assertion (“not equal to”) could easily be inverted to a positive assertion expecting the specific complementary value.
 Any more abstract assertion, such as an array has at least a certain element, could either be solved through a dedicated test suite, or a complex epression.

 ``` js
 // with Jest